-Jamaica is the third largest Caribbean island, and there are several areas to stay.
-Depending on how much time you will be on the island, you might be able to leisurely visit many different cities and beaches, but or for a Jamaica weekend, you’ll have to choose just one.
+Jamaica is the third-largest Caribbean island, and there are several areas to stay.
+Depending on how much time you will be on the island, you might be able to leisurely visit many different cities and beaches, but or for a Jamaica weekend, you can find lots of fun things to do in Ocho Rios!

-This time it was just a long-weekend getaway, so I chose on the northeast coastal area of Ocho Rios, about two hours from the airport because there were a lot of things to do close to my hotel and I wouldn’t have to rent a car.
+This time it was just a long-weekend getaway, so I chose the northeast coastal area of Ocho Rios, about two hours from the airport because there were a lot of things to do close to my hotel.
 Ocho Rios is lusher than Montego Bay, lined with white-sand beaches fringed with coconut palms.
 It lacks the hedonism of Negril.

 Where To Stay